liferay/liferay-docs/develop/tutorials/articles/maven/maven2-liferay-ide-with-maven-configuring-liferay-maven-projects.markdown

 Awesome!
 The required Maven plugins are installed and your IDE instance is ready to be mavenized!
 Next, let's learn how to configure an existing Maven project.

-#### Configuring your Liferay Maven Project [](id=configure-liferay-maven-project-liferay-portal-6-2-dev-guide-02-en)
+## Configuring your Liferay Maven Project

-Now your Liferay IDE instance is Maven-ready and you have an existing Maven project.
-Let's investigate what is going on under the hood and configure your project.
-Note, if you'd like to learn how to create a new Maven project in the IDE, visit the *Creating Liferay Plugins with Maven* section.
-Furthermore, you can import an existing Maven project by navigating to *File* &rarr; *Import* &rarr; *Maven* and selecting the location of your Maven project source code.
+Now your Liferay IDE instance is Maven-ready.
+Let's examine the anatomy of a Liferay Maven project.
+Note: you don't need to have an existing Liferay Maven project to continue.
+However, if you'd like to create a new Liferay Maven project in the IDE before proceeding, follow the instructions in the *Creating Liferay Plugins with Maven* article.
+Alternatively, you can import an existing Maven project by navigating to *File* &rarr; *Import* &rarr; *Maven* and selecting the location of your Maven project source code.

 ---